The medieval castles of Absheron: Mardakan, Ramana and beyond

 Mardakan and Ramana

-- Mardakan has both a round and a rectangular castle; the sturdy quadrangular tower is a classic Absheron keep, well preserved and climbable, with views over the gardens the area was known for.
+- Mardakan has both a round and a rectangular castle; the sturdy quadrangular tower is a classic Absheron keep, well preserved and climbable, with views over the gardens the area was long known for.
+Mardakan has historically been a green, orchard-filled village, and the contrast of a blunt military tower rising over leafy plots is part of its charm.

 Nardaran and the wider network